4th Workshop on Internet of Things - Enablers, Challenges and Applications (IoT-ECAW’20)

 - E-commerce and IoT.

-The conference will also solicit papers about current implementation efforts, research results, as well as position statements from industry and academia regarding applications of IoT.
+The session will also solicit papers about current implementation efforts, research results, as well as position statements from industry and academia regarding applications of IoT.
 Focus areas will be, but not limited to above mentioned topics.

 - Authors should submit draft papers (as Postscript, PDF or MSWord file).